 - 6. In determining the value of the liabilities of the scheme at a future date, the Scheme Actuary must have regard to the principles of ASP PEN-2 and ASP PEN-3 as currently constituted. - 7.
 The value of liabilities at a future date will depend on the prevailing yields on long dated bonds at the effective date of that valuation.
-It is reasonable for the Scheme Actuary to assume that these yields will remain unaltered between the effective date of the Funding Proposal and the effective date(s) of the future valuation(s). - 8.
-Alternatively, it may be appropriate for the Scheme Actuary to assume that a different rate or rates will apply over the period, provided that the alternative rate(s) can be justified either by examination of the yield curve for the euro denominated bond market as a whole or by reference to historic norms, and provided further that: - (i) In no circumstances may yields be expected to increase by more than 1.5% p.a.. - (ii) Where a yield other than the current yield is adopted, the Scheme Actuary must make appropriate adjustments to the assumed future rates of price and wage inflation and investment return. - (iii) The Scheme Actuary may assume that different yields may increase at different levels. - (iv) Any assumed increase in yields must be phased over a period of not less than five years. - 9.
-In extrapolating the liabilities from the effective date of the Funding Proposal to the effective date of the future valuation: - (i) The assumed future rate of price inflation should reflect the Scheme Actuary's best estimate of prevailing levels.
+It is reasonable for the Scheme Actuary to assume that these yields will remain unaltered between the effective date of the Funding Proposal and the effective date(s) of the future valuation(s).

-- (ii) The assumed rate of future salary inflation should normally reflect price inflation, together with a further allowance for general productivity or promotional increases, or alternatively the employer's expectation as appropriate.
+- 8. Alternatively, it may be appropriate for the Scheme Actuary to assume that a different rate or rates will apply over the period, provided that the alternative rate(s) can be justified either by examination of the yield curve for the euro denominated bond market as a whole or by reference to historic norms, and provided further that: - (i) In no circumstances may yields be expected to increase by more than 1.5% p.a. - (ii) Where a yield other than the current yield is adopted, the Scheme Actuary must make appropriate adjustments to the assumed future rates of price and wage inflation and investment return. - (iii) The Scheme Actuary may assume that different yields may increase at different levels. - (iv) Any assumed increase in yields must be phased over a period of not less than five years. - 9.
+In extrapolating the liabilities from the effective date of the Funding Proposal to the effective date of the future valuation: - (i) The assumed future rate of price inflation should reflect the Scheme Actuary's best estimate of prevailing levels. - (ii) The assumed rate of future salary inflation should reflect price inflation, together with a further allowance for general productivity or promotional increases, or alternatively the employer's expectation as appropriate.
 In particular, where the employer participates in a national pay agreement, the rate of salary inflation should reflect the terms of that agreement.
 Equally, if an employer has implemented a pay freeze or pay reduction, the Scheme Actuary may take this into account; however, the Scheme Actuary should consider the possibility of exceptional salary increases at the end of a pay freeze or pay reduction. - (iii) The Scheme Actuary must take account of the impact of advances in priority occasioned by the retirement of members during the projection period.
 The Scheme Actuary may assume levels of commutation consistent with the scheme's experience. - (iv) Unless the Scheme Actuary has reason to believe otherwise, it may be assumed that leavers will be replaced by new entrants.
-However, where the Scheme Actuary is aware of a significant event, such as an acquisition or redundancy/early retirement programme or scheme closure, account should be taken of the expected impact of these events. - (v) Where the projection period relates to a period of three or more years, the Scheme Actuary must make an allowance for future improvements in pensioner mortality.
-For pensions in payment at the effective date of the Funding Proposal, which must be valued on a basis consistent with current annuity rates, it is reasonable to assume that the existing basis incorporates an adequate allowance for mortality improvements for the purposes of projecting the value at the end of the period.
-For pensions that become payable during the period between the effective date of the Funding Proposal and the effective date(s) of the future valuation(s), allowance must be made for the impact of future mortality improvements on annuity rates for the purposes of projecting the value at the end of the period.
+However, where the Scheme Actuary is aware of a significant event, such as an acquisition or redundancy/early retirement programme or scheme closure, account should be taken of the expected impact of these events. - (v) The Scheme Actuary should make an appropriate allowance for expected future improvements in mortality for the purposes of projecting the liability value at the end of the period.

-Material changes between the effective date of the Funding Proposal and the date of signing
+Material changes between the effective date of the Funding Proposal and the date of certification between the effective date of the Funding Proposal and the date of certification.